James Michael Harvey: Archpriest and cardinal

 Pope Benedict XVI appointed Harvey as archpriest of St Paul Outside the Walls, one of the four major basilicas in Rome, on November 23, 2012.
-The next day, the pope appointed him cardinal-deacon of San Pio V a Villa Carpegna.
+The next day, the pope appointed him cardinal-deacon of San Pio V a Villa Carpegna in Rome.
 On December 22, 2012, Harvey was appointed a member of the Congregation for the Causes of Saints for a five-year renewable term.
 On January 31, 2013, Harvey was appointed a member of the Administration of the Patrimony of the Apostolic See and the Congregation for the Evangelization of Peoples.
 Harvey was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

-Harvey was awarded the title Knight Grand Cross of the Order of Merit of the Italian Republic by the President of the Republic in 1999.
+Harvey was awarded the title Knight Grand Cross of the Order of Merit of the Italian Republic by the President of the Italy in 1999.
 He has also been titled Knight Grand Cross of the Order of Isabella the Catholic.

 Pope Francis named Harvey a member of the Supreme Tribunal of the Apostolic Signatura on June 21, 2021.

-Since March 4, 2022, Harvey has been–among the cardinal electors–the highest ranking member of the order of cardinal deacons and therefore has the responsibility of the protodeacon for announcing the election of a new pope.
+From 4 March 2022 to 1 July 2024, Harvey was—among the cardinal electors—the highest ranking cardinal deacon.
+He was thus, as protodeacon, responsible for announcing the election of a new pope.
+He was elevated to the order of cardinal priests, and thus ceased to be protodeacon, on 1 July 2024.
+He again participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

 Besides his native English, he speaks Italian, German, French, and Spanish.

 McCarrick scandal

 According to a 2018 Washington Post report, Harvey was one of many Catholic prelates who received large cash gifts from former cardinal Theodore McCarrick.
-In an interview, Harvey said that receiving money from other prelates was in no way out of the ordinary, adding that "it never occurred to me that this would be in some way improper" and that "it wasn't about currying favor".
+In a 2019 interview, Harvey said that receiving money from other prelates was in no way out of the ordinary, adding that "it never occurred to me that this would be in some way improper" and that "it wasn't about currying favor".